Queensland Brewery Company Building: History

 This building was constructed between 1940 and 1942 for the Queensland Brewery Company.
 Designed by Herbert Stanley Macdonald of Addison and Macdonald, it replaced the company's headquarters in Queen Street, Petrie Bight.
 Half the ground floor and the first floors were used as administrative offices, while the remainder of these floors and the top storey provided cellars, a wine and spirits department, cooperage and goods handling and loading facilities.

 The design was a departure from accepted forms for commercial buildings in Queensland at the time.
 Macdonald fused the assertive curves and angles of the Art Deco with the flowing horizontal lines of the Functionalist movement.
 This latter style was characterised by its simple geometric shapes, its light colours and large glass areas.
 The building also exemplified the use of new materials like the original glass brick of the circular entry tower and the synthetic stone of the original signage.
 Both these elements have since been removed.

-In February 1966 the property was purchased by the Royal Automobile Club of Australia (RACQ).
+In February 1966 the property was purchased by the Royal Automobile Club of Queensland (RACQ).
 Architects Cook and Kerrison & Partners adapted the building for its new use.
 The offices on the ground floor were occupied by customer services, the first floor accommodated the RACQ insurance staff, and the second floor provided management offices and two board rooms.

 In 1980 the property was sold to the Australia Post and Telecom Credit Union, although RACQ leased the building for three years until their new offices were constructed.
 Credit Union Australia purchased the property in 1983, and undertook further modifications.